 That Alexander Graham Bell did not invent the telephone could be proven in court 113 years after the original inventor Antonio Meucci died.
 Thomas Edison’s name comes to mind when someone says ‘light bulb,’ but it was Humphry Davy who showed for the first time how light can be cast by passing an electric current through a platinum strip.
 The history of science is riddled with inventions whose ownership is hotly disputed.
 The Global Positioning System (GPS) is one of them.
 Who invented the GPS then?

 GPS has become such an indispensable part of modern life that we have almost become dependent on it.
 It has slowly and steadily crept into our cars, ships, airplanes, cameras, construction equipment, agricultural machinery, laptops, and of course, smartphones.
 And yet, there is a lack of consensus over who should be credited with its creation.
-At least three different people have been acknowledged to be clearly associated with the invention of this revolutionary technology which was ultimately developed by the US Department of Defense to assist the military forces.
+At least four different people have been acknowledged to be clearly associated with the invention of this revolutionary technology which was ultimately developed by the US Department of Defense to assist the military forces.

 Roger L. Easton